nathanvarghese/nathanvarghese.github.io/_pages/teaching.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /music/
-title: teaching
+title: music
-description: Materials for courses you taught.
-Replace this text with your description.
+description: The one thing that I am very passionate about!
 nav: true
 nav_order: 6
 ---